Welcome to Construction Waste Portal Limited’s (“CWP”) privacy notice.

 Time limit to respond

 We try to respond to all legitimate requests within one month.
-Occasionally it could take us longer than a month if your request is particularly complex or you have made a number of requests.
+Occasionally it may take us longer than a month if your request is particularly complex, or you have made several requests.
 In this case, we will notify you and keep you updated.